 Training and Education

-With a comprehensive schedule of training events proposed for 2017 and ongoing development of training initiatives, WineSkills looks set to play a key role in the future success of the UK wine industry.
+With a comprehensive schedule of training events proposed for ongoing development of training initiatives, WineSkills looks set to play a key role in the future success of the UK wine industry.

-A schedule of training events is proposed for 2017, please see the Plumpton College website for information and booking at www.plumpton.ac.uk/wineskills/
+For a schedule of training events please see the Plumpton College website for information and booking at www.plumpton.ac.uk/wineskills/